r-hub/blog/content/post/2020-03-03-packageRank/index.md

 ## Past versions

 This actually understates what's going on.
-It's not just that "all" packages are being downloaded but that all versions of all packages are being regularly and repeatedly download.
-It's these efforts, rather than downloads done for reasons of compatibility, research, or reproducibility (including use of [Docker](https://www.docker.com)) that lead me to argue that there's an overrepresentation of prior versions.
+It's not just that all packages are being downloaded but that all versions of all packages are being regularly and repeatedly download.
+It's these efforts, rather than downloads done for reasons of compatibility, research, or reproducibility (including the use of [Docker](https://www.docker.com)) that lead me to argue that there's an overrepresentation of prior versions.

-As an example, see the first eight entries for [`cholera`](https://cran.r-project.org/package=cholera) in the October 22, 2019 log:
+As an example, see the first eight entries for [`cholera`](https://cran.r-project.org/package=cholera) from the October 22, 2019 log:

 ```r